andrei-rusu/control-diffusion/README.md

 To use, please install the package via `pip`, alongside the Epidemic Simulator linked <a href="https://github.com/andrei-rusu/contact-tracing-model" target="_blank">here</a>.

 Note, other simulators could also be used together with this package.
-To do so, one needs to ensure the following:
+To do so, one needs to do the following:
 * The simulator needs to instantiate the Agent object through the factory method `from_dict`:

     ```python